The Fairies (British band)

-The Fairies were a British rhythm and blues band led by drummer John "Twink" Alder, who recorded three singles between 1964 and 1965.
+The Fairies were a British rhythm and blues and freakbeat band led by drummer John "Twink" Alder.
+They recorded three singles between 1964 and 1965.

 History

 The group began in Colchester, Essex in 1963 as Dane Stephens and the Deep Beats.
 After a year, the band evolved into the Fairies.
 The band consisted of Dane Stephens (born Douglas Robert Ord) on vocals and blues harp, John "Akky" Acutt (formerly of the Strangers) on lead guitar, Mick "Wimps" Weaver (Note: Not the same-named organ player also known as Wynder K Frog.) on rhythm guitar and fiddle, John Frederick "Freddy' Gandy on bass and John "Twink" Alder on drums (also formerly of the Strangers).